Frequently Asked Questions

 All of your bookings will be identified to the supplier, and you may be able to manage these bookings through their B2B trade website.
 Some suppliers offer promotional fares to their agency partners, and allow an agent to manage payments through the website.
 You will have to check what functionality the supplier supports within their B2B trade website to evaluate whether or not to use it.

-Why is the Booking function switched off in the Admin system?
+Why is the Booking function switched off in the Reports system?

 The booking function is switched on by Travelfusion after you have signed the commercial agreement, and your application development is at the stage where you need to make test bookings.
 Please contact Travelfusion when you are at this stage.